 Verify that the user is presented with an invalid log-in result.

-Fail creation of the free user account due to the username omission
+Fail creation of the free user account due to the username omission (Pass.
+Same as TC 2.5)

 Pre-condition: The application is in a new session, not logged in.